 - Lemon Juice: White vinegar or apple cider vinegar can be substituted for the lemon juice.

-Shortening: Coconut oil works as a good replacement for shortening.
+- Shortening: You can replace the shortening with 1:1 exchange with light tasing oil of choice.
+Another lower fat option is half light tasting oil of choice (1/3 Cup) and half plain yogurt (1/3 Cup) of any kind.
+This yields a slightly spongy texture, but very good.
+Coconut oil works as well as a 1:1 swap.
 If the coconut oil gets cold and clumpy when mixing, run warm water around the outside of your mixing bowl and stir until the consistency is smooth.
+Using coconut oil will of course give a coconut flavor.

 - Ovens are different: Every oven is different so be sure to check your cake/cupcakes towards the end of the baking time.
 When done, a toothpick should come out clean with a crumb or two attached to the toothpick.